-To further alleviate endogeneity concerns, we carry out three additional analyses.
+The differences in cost of funding and risk sensitivity we observe may be driven by omitted variables.
+To address this concern, we carry out two additional analyses.
 First, we examine credit rating agencies' expectations of government support.
-Certain rating agencies

-(such as Fitch) estimate a financial institution's stand-alone financial condition separate from its likelihood of receiving external support.
-Using these third-party estimates of risk and support, we again find that investors price an institution's likelihood of support.
+Certain rating agencies (such as Fitch) estimate a financial institution's stand-alone financial condition separate from its likelihood of receiving external support.
+Using these third-party estimates of risk and support, we find that investors price an institution's likelihood of receiving government support.

-Next, we conduct an event study to examine shocks to investor expectations of support.
-We find that, following the collapse of Lehman Brothers, larger financial institutions experienced greater increases in their credit spreads than smaller institutions experienced.
+Second, we conduct an event study around shocks to investor expectations of implicit guarantees.
+We find that, following the collapse of Lehman Brothers, larger financial institutions experienced greater increases in their credit spreads than smaller institutions.
 The spreads of large financial institutions also became more risk sensitive after the collapse of Lehman.
 Following the government's rescue of Bear Stearns and the adoption of the Troubled Asset Relief Program (TARP) and other liquidity and equity support programs, larger financial institutions experienced greater reductions in credit spreads than smaller institutions experienced.
 The spreads of large financial institutions also became less risk sensitive after these events.
 These event study results continue to hold when we use a triple-differencing approach and use non-financial firms as controls.
+Although, we cannot completely rule out the possibility of omitted variables driving the differences we observe, the results provide compelling evidence of investors pricing in implicit guarantees.